Skip to main content

 Configuring Callback URLs

 Bandwidth will send two different types of Webhooks to a URL specified for the messaging application.
-Both the Dashboard UI and the API allow for the setting of inbound and outbound callback URLs.
+Both the App and the API allow for the setting of inbound and outbound callback URLs.
 When sending a message from a Bandwidth number, our API will send a webhook to the OutboundCallbackURL giving status updates.
 When a Bandwidth number receives a message, our API will send a webhook to the InboundCallbackURL notifying you of a received message.

 The two easiest methods for handling these webhooks personally are creating a server to handle them, or using Pipedream to avoid creating your own server.
 You may choose to create separate endpoints for inbound and outbound callbacks, or you can handle both types of callbacks in the same endpoint.
 The latter is not recommended—especially for use cases that are more complex.